EPCCed/2024-11-04-archer2-intro-develop/index.md

   - What does the ARCHER2 application development environment look like and how do I use it?
   - How do I write job submission scripts and submit them to the ARCHER2 scheduler?
   - How can I be a good ARCHER2 citizen?
+  - How can I debug code on ARCHER2 to fix problems?
+  - How can I profile code on ARCHER2 to determine its performance?
   - How can I check what resources I am using and look at historical usage?
   - What are the next steps for me using ARCHER2 and how can I get more help?